-The MA in History provides students with a degree which fits the changing landscape of academia and society at large.
+The MA in Historical Studies provides students with a degree which fits the changing landscape of academia and society at large.
 It offers students the chance to develop their understanding of various historical themes, topics and eras, and to harness methodological, technical and research skills that characterise the study of history at postgraduate level and beyond.

 The MA is research-led and rooted in lecturers’ professional interests and expertise.
 The programme focuses on the ways in which the past has been narrativised, represented and contested in various media and settings (e.g. film, memorials, museums, websites).
 Students have the chance to take modules spanning the ancient medieval and modern periods.
 They will also explore how technological advances in the field of digital humanities are impacting knowledge and understandings of the past.

 The programme offers an engaging syllabus which allows undergraduate students to take their studies to the next level.

 5 reasons to study this course:

 - Wide range of modules, focusing on lots of different places, themes, subjects and people, from monasteries to movies, and Caesar to Churchill

 - Chance to study a broad sweep of history, all the way back to antiquity through to the Middle Ages and right up to the present day